 Equipment, consisting of a drill rig and related equipment, is depreciated straight line over its expected useful life of three exploration seasons.
-The equipment was not in use during the current year.
+The equipment was used during the current year and one season's depreciation was taken.

 Flow-through shares